pulp-platform/Deeploy/README.md

 Then open `docs/_build/html/index.html` .

 ## Publications

+If you use Deeploy in your work or research, you can cite us:

 ### ESWEEK 2024: Deeploy: Enabling Energy-Efficient Deployment of Small Language Models On Heterogeneous Microcontrollers
 ```